scriptex/github-pages-vuepress/README.md

 ## Details

-The `README.md` file in the root server the purpose of `index.html` file.
+The `README.md` file in the root serves the purpose of `index.html` file.

 If you wish to create new pages, you can do so by adding new `.md` files in the root.

-If you wish to use a more complicated files/folders structure, make sure that you read and follow the reference in https://vuepress.vuejs.org/
+If you wish to use a more complicated files/folders structure, make sure that you read and follow the [VuePress usage reference](https://vuepress.vuejs.org/).

 ## Demo